The new residence hall, Cascade Hall, opened in Fall 2014.

 Each unit comes with two beds, two desks, stackable drawers, two dressers and has additional square footage.

-Quad Suite Occupancy Unit: 6 Quad Suite Units Available (24 Beds Total)
+Double Suite Occupancy Unit: 6 Quad Suite Units Available (24 Beds Total)

 Each unit has two double bedrooms and a shared full bathroom.
 Each bedroom has two dressers, stackable drawers and two desks.
 The bathroom has access to a shared sink/vanity area.

 - Television hookup in bedroom units (cable service at student expense)

 - Main floor lounges with fireplace, large screen TV and recreational game table

 - Community kitchens on first and fourth floors for social gatherings

 - Community study lounge on each floor

 - mini blinds on all exterior windows